 In cases in which the provider is placed on probation corrective action, the two-week waiting period as described in B-302 is not required.

-Each Board must be aware that if a parent requests to transfer their child because their current provider is on corrective or adverse action, then the transfer must not be counted against the parent under the Board’s transfer policy.
+Each Board must inform staff members that if a parent requests to transfer their child because their current provider is on corrective or adverse action, then the transfer must not be counted against the parent under the Board’s transfer policy.

 Rule Reference: §809.94(b)